-Welcome to day 7 of my 10 Days of… series on Teaching Values to your children.
-Let’s get down and dirty with some lesson plans today!
+Welcome to day seven of my 10 Days of Teaching Values series.
+Let’s get down and dirty today with some homeschooling character building lessons today!

 I’m a very practical gal.
-And, since this is a homeschooling blog, I thought I’d share some super-practical character building lesson ideas that you can easily incorporate into your homeschool.
-They are in no particular order.
-Some can be completed by older children, some by younger children, and many by both.
-Some can even be cooperative – meaning your children can work together.
-Enjoy the ideas as-is or tweak them to suit your needs!
+And, since this is a homeschooling blog, I thought I’d share some super-practical character building lessons that you can easily incorporate into the academic side of your homeschool.

 As you read through the lessons, you’ll see many of them are very creative, involving more than one subject and/or learning style.
 These in-depth lessons are what I like to call project-based learning.
-If you like the idea of adding more creative, project-style learning to your routine, my NaturExplorers science-based studies include lots of these ideas (in the hands-on activities and writing/research sections.)
+If you like the idea of adding more creative, project-style learning to your routine, my NaturExplorers science-based studies include lots of these ideas.

 This post contains affiliate links.